sartoriusrex/keyboard-levinson/README.md

-# keyboard-levinson
+# Levinson Keyboard Info and Keymaps

-Levinson Keyboard Keymaps
+## This Repo serves to store the changes made to my nyquist keyboard, which is a Levinson with an extra row